 Why is this problem important?

 Statista estimates that there are 4.65 billion social media users as of April 2022, roughly 58% of the global population [17].
 Social media sites are now a reality of life and show no signs of disappearing in the near future.
 Unfortunately, some users choose to engage with social media in ways that violate social norms or the content policies of the sites.
 In order to avoid negative press, or civil or criminal liability, social media operators must moderate the content hosted on their sites.
 As more companies and organizations add social media capabilities to their online presence, the amount of data generated by their users grows vast and it becomes impractical, if not impossible, to review all of this data manually.
 In order to lighten the load of moderators, these groups have turned to machine learning to automate the task, and identify potentially disparaging or inflammatory content so that it can be reviewed before being displayed to a broad audience.
-In this paper, we will propose a method to improve upon existing strategies to identify social media content posted on the Quora website that warrant further review, with the ultimate goal that this strategy could be extended to use by other social media platforms.
+In this paper, we propose a method to improve upon existing strategies to identify social media content posted on the Quora website that warrant further review, with the ultimate goal that this strategy could be extended to use by other social media platforms.

 Literature Survey